 - Letter from HMRC or the Home Office - less than a year old

 The proposal will mean that some non-West Sussex residents will need to travel further to a site in their own area.
-It is hoped that this may be mitigated by some residents making fewer trips and/or selecting alternative and more sustainable routes for managing their waste such as home composting and use of kerbside collection services.
+It is hoped that this may be mitigated by means such as:

 Van, pickup and trailer waste permits

 If you have a van, pickup and trailer waste permit, photographic ID will continue to be required under the terms and conditions of the permit scheme.
 This will not change.

 Fly tipping is a criminal offence, punishable by a fine of up to £50,000 or 12 months' imprisonment if convicted in a magistrates' court.
 The offence can attract an unlimited fine and up to five years' imprisonment if convicted in a Crown Court.